 Performs other tasks as assigned.

-Equivalent of High School diploma and related work experience or training as an Orthopaedic Technologist, Medical Assistant, Cast Technician or Certified Athletic Trainer.
+High school diploma or equivalent high school certification and related work experience or training as an Orthopaedic Technologist, Medical Assistant, Cast Technician or Certified Athletic Trainer.

-1-2 years of casting experience is highly recommended and a minimum of 2 years orthopedic experience preferred.
+One to two years of casting experience is highly recommended and a minimum of one years of orthopedic experience.